 What Is It?

-So, don’t worry if your domain name isn’t ‘www.AucklandAccounting.com‘?
-This doesn’t mean your days of SEO are over.
+Just because your domain name isn’t ‘www.AucklandAccounting.co.nz‘ doesn’t mean your rankings dreams are over.

-Tip: Don’t go buying up a bunch of domain names full of keywords and redirecting these to your site!
-A common mistake, this actually does more harm than good.
+Tip: Don’t buy a bunch of domains full of keywords and redirect them to your site!
+This actually does more harm than good.

 Include Keywords Within Your Domain Name

-While not crucial to your long-term success, adding keywords to your domain name can make it easier for you to rank in search quicker than sites that don’t.
+Adding keywords to your domain name can make it easier to rank in search faster than other sites.